r00tstici/writeups/kksCTF_2020/hashfunction/README.md

 ## Writeup

-Inspecting the code and doing some tests we can see that each 8-characters-long digest's block is related only to one 4-characters-long block of the provided password.
+Inspecting the code and doing some tests we can see that each 8-characters-long digest block is related only to one 4-characters-long block of the provided password.
 For example

 | Password | Hash                                        |